What’s your relationship with food? Let’s talk about intuitive eating!

 That’s because usually we don’t have a healthy bond with food, and that begins when we are kids.

-We have tried to start some good habits with baby led weaning routines, that’s the best way for us to start a healthy relationship with food.
+We have tried to start some good habits at home, with baby led weaning routines.
+That has been the best way for us to start a healthy relationship with food.

-And you can raise and intuitive eater and forget the pickie toddler following just some easy steps and having the right information.
-Here it goes some tips:
+And you can raise an intuitive eater and forget the “pickie toddler” following just some easy steps and having the right information.

 1.Don’t bargain.
 They may start to look at food as a project or a burden, rather than a source of pleasure and nutrition